sighingnow/jekyll-gitbook/_pages/Analyzer.md

    - `Duration` needs to be updated to **Yesterday**.
    - Few field name headers need to be renamed.
    - `Channel Type` need to be set to **Telephony**.
-   - If it can be compacted in view.
    - `Not-required` fields to be **removed**.
    - `% Abandoned` is missing in this report (needs to be added).